gadjalin/glf90w/README.md

-This logic applies to function pointers as well, where the `glfwSet*Callback` collection of functions can take a `NULL` function pointer to reset a callback, in which case the Fortran binding marks the it as optional in the same way as before, so
+This logic applies to function pointers as well, where the `glfwSet*Callback` collection of functions can take a `NULL` function pointer to reset a callback, in which case the Fortran binding marks it as optional in the same way, so
 that:
 ```fortran
 call glfwSetWindowCloseCallback(window)